janosh/matbench-discovery/site/src/routes/contribute/+page.md

 ## 📥 &thinsp; Direct Download

-You can also download the data files directly from Figshare:
+You can download the data files from Figshare:

 <ol>
   {#each Object.entries(figshare_urls) as [key, lst]}